Polonia, Wisconsin

 Polonia is an unincorporated census-designated place in the town of Sharon, Portage County, Wisconsin, United States.
 It is located on Wisconsin Highway 66 two miles east of Ellis and about 8 miles southwest of Rosholt.
 Polonia has an area of 3.371 mi2; 3.341 mi2 of this is land, and 0.030 mi2 is water.
+The population according to the 2020 census was 565.